Learning Contextualized Knowledge Structures for Commonsense Reasoning: Related Work

+\paragraph{Commonsense QA.} Commonsense QA is challenging because the required commonsense knowledge is seldom given in the question-answer context or encoded in the PLM's parameters.
+Thus, many works obtain this knowledge from external sources (e.g., KGs, corpora).
+While \citet{lv2020graph} show that KGs and corpora can provide complementary knowledge, our paper focuses on improving the use of KG knowledge.
+KG knowledge can be acquired in different ways, either from KG-extracted edges \cite{lin2019kagnet, ma2019towards, feng2020scalable, yasunaga2021qa}, PLM-generated edges \cite{bosselut2019dynamic}, or both \cite{wang2020connecting}.
+KG-augmented models mainly differ in how they encode KG knowledge, using message passing \cite{schlichtkrull2018modeling, feng2020scalable} or edge/path aggregation \cite{lin2019kagnet, bosselut2019dynamic, ma2019towards, wang2020connecting}.
+The most relevant work to ours is \citet{wang2020connecting}.
+The main difference is that they coarsely combine extracted and generated knowledge via late fusion, while HGN encodes both types of knowledge within a unified graph.
+Besides, they use RN to pool over a set of paths for graph encoding, while HGN reasons over the graph via message passing and edge reweighting.

-\textbf{Graph Structure Learning.} Works that jointly learn the graph structure with the downstream task can be classified into two categories.
-One line of works directly learn an unweighted graph with desired edges for reasoning. \citet{kipf2018neural} and \citet{franceschi2019learning} sample the graph structure from a predicted probabilistic distribution with differentiable approximations. \citet{norcliffe2018learning} calculate the relatedness between any pair of nodes and only keep the top-$k$ strongest connections for each node to construct the edge set.
-The other line of works consider a weighted graph with all possible edges and softly filter out the noisy ones by downweighting them.
-An adjacency matrix with continuous values is incorporated into message passing. \citet{jiang2019semi} and \citet{yu2019graph} use heuristics to regularize the learned adjacency matrix. \citet{hu2019language} consider the question embedding for predicting edge weights.
-Our HGN falls into the second category and therefore avoids information loss caused by hard pruning and approximation.
-Our uniqueness is that we construct the graph with hybrid features based on extracted and generated facts and we let node features, edge features, edge weights, and the global signal (statement vector) collectively determine the evolution of the graph structure.
-These empower our model with greater capacity and flexibility for KG-augmented QA.
+\paragraph{Graph Structure Learning.} Instead of assuming a fixed graph structure, a number of graph models learn the graph structure with respect to the downstream task.
+Some models learn to discretely select edges for the graph (i.e., hard pruning). \citet{kipf2018neural} and \citet{franceschi2019learning} sample the graph structure from a predicted probabilistic distribution with differentiable approximations. \citet{norcliffe2018learning} calculate the relatedness between any pair of nodes and only keep the top-$k$ strongest connections for each node to construct the edge set. \citet{sun2019pullnet} start with a small graph and iteratively expand it with retrieving operations.
+Others learn to reweight edges in a fully connected graph (i.e., soft pruning). \citet{jiang2019semi} and \citet{yu2019graph} propose heuristics for regularizing edge weights. \citet{hu2019language} use the question embedding to help predict edge weights.
+Unlike other edge reweighting models, HGN operates over a hybrid graph of both extracted and generated edges, while updating edge weights with respect to node, edge, and text features.